DUP councillor Paul Rankin to replace Edwin Poots in Lagan Valley

 DUP leader Sir Jeffrey Donaldson said Mr Rankin had a "sterling record of hard work and delivery for the people of this area, with over 20 years of experience as an elected representative".

-BBC Northern Ireland political correspondent Gareth Gordon said Mr Rankin has "a relatively low profile and questions will be asked as to why Sir Jeffrey did not fill the vacancy himself".
+Mr Rankin has a relatively low profile and questions are being asked as to why Sir Jeffrey did not fill the vacancy himself, says BBC News NI's Gareth Gordon.

 Sir Jeffrey has been the Lagan Valley MP since 1997.